 Paper Ledger: If you run a smaller restaurant that generates revenues on the lower end of the spectrum, using a paper ledger is probably the best option for you.
 The only downsides are that using a paper ledger is more time consuming and also very difficult to export to an accounting software in the future.

-FREE: Restaurant Profit & Loss Calculator Excel Template
+Free Profit & Loss Calculator Excel Template

 Having a profit and loss sheet at your restaurant is essential.
 When done right, a proper profit and loss sheet can be a great way for restaurant owners to track key metrics.